 Schedule 6B paragraph 5A: the later-event withdrawal rule

-Paragraph 5A operated as an anti-forestalling provision at the post-completion stage.
+Paragraph 5A was an anti-forestalling provision at the post-completion stage.
 Where, within three years of the MDR claim, the number of dwellings fell below the relief-eligibility threshold (two dwellings, or one plus the linked-transaction dwellings that supported the original aggregation), the relief was withdrawn.
-The mechanism caught post-completion amalgamations and conversions: a buyer who claimed MDR on a two-dwelling transaction, then knocked through within three years to create a single larger dwelling, lost the relief and faced an additional SDLT charge plus interest.
+It caught post-completion amalgamations and conversions: claim MDR on a two-dwelling transaction, then knock through within three years to create a single larger dwelling, and you lost the relief and faced an additional SDLT charge plus interest.

 The three-year window started on the effective date of the original transaction.
-The withdrawal was triggered by the physical change in the property (the amalgamation or conversion), not by any subsequent disposal or change in ownership.
-A buyer who legitimately operated the dwellings as separate units for two years then amalgamated in year three was caught; a buyer who held the dwellings as separate units for the full three years and then amalgamated after the window expired was not.
-The compliance trap for transitional-cohort claims now under enquiry is the same: HMRC may test whether any post-completion physical change within the three-year window triggered paragraph 5A withdrawal that should have been notified to HMRC at the time.
+Withdrawal was triggered by the physical change in the property (the amalgamation or conversion), not by any subsequent disposal or change in ownership.
+Operate the dwellings as separate units for two years then amalgamate in year three and you were caught; hold them as separate units for the full three years and amalgamate after the window expired and you were not.
+The compliance trap at enquiry is the same: HMRC may test whether any post-completion physical change within the three-year window triggered a paragraph 5A withdrawal that you should have notified at the time.

 FA 2003 section 108: the linked-transactions architecture

-FA 2003 section 108 governed the aggregation of linked transactions for SDLT purposes generally, and was load-bearing for MDR eligibility specifically.
+FA 2003 section 108 governed the aggregation of linked transactions for SDLT generally, and was load-bearing for MDR eligibility specifically.
 Transactions were linked where they formed part of a single scheme, arrangement, or series of transactions between the same vendor and purchaser, or persons connected with them.
-Linked transactions aggregated for MDR purposes: a buyer acquiring three dwellings from one vendor in three separate transactions on different days could (subject to the section 108 substance test) aggregate them into a single MDR computation.
+Linked transactions aggregated for MDR purposes: if you acquired three dwellings from one vendor in three separate transactions on different days, you could (subject to the section 108 substance test) aggregate them into a single MDR computation.

-The connected-person test under FA 2003 section 108 ran through CTA 2010 section 1122 (the standard tax-statute definition of 'connected'), with the partnership-specific extensions where partners were on either side of the transaction.
-The HMRC enquiry posture probed linked-transactions claims in both directions: challenging claimed-as-linked transactions that lacked substance (where the buyer had structured the aggregation specifically to access MDR or to push down the per-dwelling average), and challenging claimed-as-unlinked transactions that on the facts were a single scheme (where unlinking would have produced an MDR computation but the buyer had not made the linked claim).
+The connected-person test under section 108 ran through CTA 2010 section 1122 (the standard tax-statute definition of 'connected'), with the partnership-specific extensions where partners were on either side of the transaction.
+HMRC probed linked-transactions claims in both directions: challenging claimed-as-linked transactions that lacked substance (where you had structured the aggregation specifically to access MDR or to push down the per-dwelling average), and challenging claimed-as-unlinked transactions that on the facts were a single scheme (where unlinking would have produced an MDR computation but you had not made the linked claim).

 The enquiry-defence architecture